influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ### Data nodes

 A cluster with only one data node is valid but has no data redundancy.
 The redundancy is set by the [replication factor](/influxdb/v1.7/concepts/glossary/#replication-factor) on the retention policy to which the data is written.
 A cluster can lose `n - 1` data nodes and still return complete query results, where `n` is the replication factor.
-For optimal data distribution within the cluster, InfluxData recommends using an even number of data nodes.
+For optimal data distribution within the cluster, use an even number of data nodes.

  Data nodes should have at least 4 vCPUs or CPU cores for handling read and write traffic per node and intra-cluster.
-Because of intra-cluster communication, data nodes in a cluster handle less throughput than a standalone instance on the same hardware.

 | Load         | Writes per second per node  | Moderate queries* per second per node | Unique series per node |
 |--------------|-----------------------------|---------------------------------------|------------------------|